Heise3nberg/Own-projects-in-R/README.md

 3. SHARE income analysis - a personal income analysis of survey respondents, situated in 11 European countries, based on the SHARE research dataset.

+4. Analysis of the most frequently use data science technologies, according to a kaggle survey data from 2017